Samuel Cochran

 Samuel Cochran (May 9, 1871 – December 26, 1952) was an American medical missionary and philanthropist who worked for over twenty years in Eastern China.
-One of the "first half-dozen physicians in China," Cochran was the Station Chairman for the Hwai-Yuen Mission.
-Under his leadership, two hospitals were erected in Hwai-Yuen, with one specifically dedicated to local women.
+One of the "first half-dozen physicians in China," Cochran was the Station Chairman for the Huaiyuan Mission ("Hwai-Yuen" was the romanization of Huaiyuan in use at the time).
+Under his leadership, two hospitals were erected in Huaiyuan, with one specifically dedicated to local women.
 Cochran served as president of the Medical Association of China for two terms.
-Later, Cochran transitioned to academia, working for Shantung Christian University (Cheeloo University, now Shandong University). and inspiring the merger between the university's medical program with Peking Women's Medical School to develop a teaching hospital.
-Cochran's long-term research, started at the mission and continued at the university, focused on treating Kala-Azar, a parasitic disease endemic to China.
+Later, Cochran transitioned to academia, working for Cheeloo University (now part of Shandong University). and inspiring the merger between the university's medical program with Peking Women's Medical School to develop a teaching hospital.
+Cochran's long-term research, started at the mission and continued at the university, focused on treating visceral leishmaniasis, a parasitic disease endemic to China.
 Cochran would retire to the United States, continuing medical and academic work there until 1951.

 Early life and education

-Cochran was born in Mendham Township, New Jersey to Israel Williams Cochran, a Presbyterian Reverend, and Annie Carter Cochran.
+Cochran was born in Mendham Township, New Jersey to Israel Williams Cochran, a Presbyterian minister, and Annie Carter Cochran.
 Cochran's maternal grandfather was Robert Carter, a famous book publisher in New York and one of the founders and charter members of the Presbyterian Board of Foreign Missions.
 This is the organization through which Cochran would eventually become a medical missionary.
 Cochran's brother and fellow missionary, James Cochran would be born on December 27, 1874.

 Cochran attended Princeton University, a member of "probably the largest Princeton family on record" as of 1926.
 While an undergraduate at Princeton, he would become the first ever president of the university's Cap and Gown Club and also served as the president of Murray Hall, Princeton's YMCA.
 Cochran would graduate fourth in the class of 1893, before attending and graduating third in his class from the College of Physicians and Surgeons, New York (now the Columbia University Vagelos College of Physicians and Surgeons).

 Cochran later pursued an education in bacteriology and serology in 1914 at the Post Graduate Hospital (now New York University Grossman School of Medicine).

 In May 1899, Cochran would marry Margaret Watts - just three months before leaving for China.
 Margaret Cochran would not only join her husband on the missionary trip to China, but she later proved to be popular lecturing about their missionary work.

 Missionary work

-After he graduated from medical school in 1896, Dr. Cochran worked in the Sloane Maternity and NewYork-Presbyterian hospitals until 1899.
+After he graduated from medical school in 1896, Cochran worked in the Sloane Maternity and NewYork-Presbyterian hospitals until 1899.
 Both of these hospitals were affiliated with the College of Physicians and Surgeons.